rospogrigio/localtuya/README.md

 ## Adding the Integration
 > This Integration Works without IoT Setup But It's highly recommended setup IoT Cloud To support way more features.
 >
-> Features E.g.( Automatic insert needed informations to setup devices AND auto detect Sub Devices ) and more.
+> Features E.g.( Automatic insert needed information to setup devices AND auto detect Sub Devices ) and more.

 > Assuming you Already Installed The integration Manually or HACS